Marisa Sannia

-Marisa Sannia (February 15, 1947 in Iglesias, Sardinia, Italy – April 14, 2008 in Cagliari, Sardinia, Italy) was an Italian singer from the island of Sardinia.
+Marisa Sannia (February 15, 1947 in Iglesias – April 14, 2008 in Cagliari) was an Italian singer from Sardinia.
 She started her career with success in pop music in the sixties.
-She later became an interpreter of songs, composer, an actress and then finally an artistic researcher.
-She is primarily noted for being a singer in the Sardinian language, her native tongue.
+She later became an performer of songs, composer, actress and then finally an artistic researcher.
+She is primarily noted for being a singer in her native Sardinian language.

-Sannia died in Cagliari at the age of 61 on April 14, 2008.

 Biography

 Having been a basketball player with good level in Cus Cagliari (which also called the national), Marisa Sannia began her musical career in the early sixties, winning a competition for new items that allowed her to get a record deal with the Cetra Fonit.

 Her talent was spotted by Sergio Endrigo and Luis Enriquez Bacalov that sought to tap into composing a piece for her debut recording "All or nothing" and promoting its participation in 1967, on television as "Scala Reale" and "Settevoci".

 The recognition received by the television appearances allowed her to participate the same year two musicarelli: "Kids of yellow flag", "Stasera mi butto", alongside Giancarlo Giannini.

 After a few small successes (A postcard, Be proud of me - award of record criticism), and participation in Festivalbar 1967 where she ranked in the third round for young artists, Sannia achieved wide popularity in 1968 when she finished second in the Sanremo Music Festival with the song "Casa Bianca", written by Don Backy and sung along with Ornella Vanoni, who became a great success, so as to be inserted in the soundtrack of the film "Alfredo Alfredo", by Pietro Germi.

 After the success Sanremo, Sannia published her first album.
 Followed by several successful songs: "A tear", "the company" (composed by Carlo Donida and Mogol and resumed in 1976 by Lucio Battisti and then in 2007 by Vasco Rossi), "Love is a dove", "How sweet the evening tonight" and "my land".